 According to current assumptions of the ongoing Thick Whois Policy Implementation, starting in August 2016 all Registrars may be required to start transitioning their registration data from thin to thick for .COM, .NET and .JOBS.

-The current approach considered by the Thick Whois Implementation Review Team (IRT) for this transition is to follow two parallel tracks, each with their own timelines: a new registrations track for all future registrations, and an existing registrations track, for the transition of all existing domain registrations.
+The current approach considered by the Thick Whois Implementation Review Team (IRT) for this transition is to follow two parallel tracks.
+Each track will be associated with unique timelines for implementation.
+1) a new registrations track for all future registrations 2) existing registrations track, for the transition of all existing domain registrations.

 In order for ICANN Staff and the IRT to define realistic requirements and timelines in relation to the transition of existing registrations, the IRT agreed in its meeting on 13 January 2016 to solicit input from Registrars on the scope of a potential study for the analysis of existing registration data in .COM, .NET and .JOBS.